Sinacs/Joplin.Plugin.ReMoods.Theme/README.md

 [:arrow_up:Back](#table-of-contents)

-## A Temporary Solution Of Customize The Font-Related Settings [IMPORTANT]
+## A Temporary Solution Of Customize The Theme Color & Font-Related Settings [IMPORTANT]

 Currently, some of the core settings properties are not available on the ReMoods Theme's settings page because I don't know how to implement them.
 So, for an alternative, you could edit the theme color and font-related settings through your `userstyle.css` and `chromestyle.css` manually: